 An Online Visual Angle Calculator!

 Whilst the math for calculating degrees of visual angle isn’t too tricky (once you’ve got the hang of it), it is much easier to let a computer do it all for you – which is why my colleague Jono from the support team created this handy online visual angle calculator – just enter your screen resolution, dimensions, and distance, and it will convert between pixels and degrees of visual angle for you!
-Check it out – you can find it and a couple of other handy apps in the “Useful Apps” section of our Support page.
+Check it out – you can find it and a couple of other handy apps on the “Useful Apps” page.

 If you would like us to feature your EyeLink research, have ideas for posts, or have any questions about our hardware and software, please contact us.
 We are always happy to help.
 You can call us (+1-613-271-8686) or click the button below to email: